OpenEvalProject/evals/manuscripts/elife-77433/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/0464eyp60 Department of Biochemistry and Molecular Biotechnology, University of Massachusetts Chan Medical School Worcester United States
+1. Department of Biochemistry and Molecular Biotechnology, University of Massachusetts Chan Medical School Worcester United States ([ROR:0464eyp60](https://ror.org/0464eyp60))
-2. https://ror.org/010cncq09 Novartis Institutes for Biomedical Research Emeryville United States
+2. Novartis Institutes for Biomedical Research Emeryville United States ([ROR:010cncq09](https://ror.org/010cncq09))

 † Corresponding author

 ## Abstract

 With the continual evolution of new strains of severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) that are more virulent, transmissible, and able to evade current vaccines, there is an urgent need for effective anti-viral drugs.
-The SARS-CoV-2 main protease (M pro ) is a leading target for drug design due to its conserved and indispensable role in the viral life cycle.
-Drugs targeting M pro appear promising but will elicit selection pressure for resistance.
-To understand resistance potential in M pro , we performed a comprehensive mutational scan of the protease that analyzed the function of all possible single amino acid changes.
-We developed three separate high throughput assays of M pro function in yeast, based on either the ability of M pro variants to cleave at a defined cut-site or on the toxicity of their expression to yeast.
+The SARS-CoV-2 main protease (Mpro) is a leading target for drug design due to its conserved and indispensable role in the viral life cycle.
+Drugs targeting Mpro appear promising but will elicit selection pressure for resistance.
+To understand resistance potential in Mpro, we performed a comprehensive mutational scan of the protease that analyzed the function of all possible single amino acid changes.
+We developed three separate high throughput assays of Mpro function in yeast, based on either the ability of Mpro variants to cleave at a defined cut-site or on the toxicity of their expression to yeast.
 We used deep sequencing to quantify the functional effects of each variant in each screen.
-The protein fitness landscapes from all three screens were strongly correlated, indicating that they captured the biophysical properties critical to M pro function.
+The protein fitness landscapes from all three screens were strongly correlated, indicating that they captured the biophysical properties critical to Mpro function.
 The fitness landscapes revealed a non-active site location on the surface that is extremely sensitive to mutation, making it a favorable location to target with inhibitors.
-In addition, we found a network of critical amino acids that physically bridge the two active sites of the M pro dimer.
-The clinical variants of M pro were predominantly functional in our screens, indicating that M pro is under strong selection pressure in the human population.
-Our results provide predictions of mutations that will be readily accessible to M pro evolution and that are likely to contribute to drug resistance.
-This complete mutational guide of M pro can be used in the design of inhibitors with reduced potential of evolving viral resistance.
+In addition, we found a network of critical amino acids that physically bridge the two active sites of the Mpro dimer.
+The clinical variants of Mpro were predominantly functional in our screens, indicating that Mpro is under strong selection pressure in the human population.
+Our results provide predictions of mutations that will be readily accessible to Mpro evolution and that are likely to contribute to drug resistance.
+This complete mutational guide of Mpro can be used in the design of inhibitors with reduced potential of evolving viral resistance.

 ## Introduction